 Participating in and completing treatment to overcome an addiction to substances is quite the accomplishment.
 For many, it means confronting the emotional and psychological factors that may have led to the development of the addiction in the first place, while also preparing for a future that no longer includes substance abuse.
 And while it may seem simple to those who do not struggle with chemical dependency concerns, the reality of the situation is that defeating an addiction can be rife with challenges that make achieving sobriety something to be celebrated.

 Given the challenges associated with maintaining sobriety, it is imperative for individuals who recently completed treatment to partake in follow-up services.
-Many programs provide aftercare recommendations to recently discharged men and women so that they have the specific services and resources spelled out for them that will enable them to build upon their recovery progress.
+Many programs provide aftercare recommendations to recently discharged women so that they have the specific services and resources spelled out for them that will enable them to build upon their recovery progress.
 Additionally, by participating in the aftercare services that are recommended, there is an increased likelihood that a person will be able to resist the urge to return to substance abuse once more.

 However, should a person complete treatment but not engage in follow-up services, there is a greater possibility that she may relapse.
 Relapse occurs when an individual is not able to stick to her commitment to her sobriety and resumes the use of drugs and/or alcohol.
 Not to be misconstrued as a character flaw, failure, or weakness, relapse is something that can happen following the completion of treatment, yet can be avoided or amended by remaining connected to resources and the support needed to continue on the path of recovery.